-Note: Grey indicates that the condition is present.
-White indicates the absence of the condition.
-Symbol – indicates “does not matter” (Source: Own elaboration)
+Note: Grey circles indicate that the condition is present.
+White circles indicate the absence of the condition.
+The (-) symbols indicate “does not matter” (Source: Own elaboration)

 By way of illustration, one can read the second configuration as: when trainees received support from their peers and from their supervisors, without experiencing ‘sense of urgency’ and ‘relapse prevention and goal setting’, they were capable to transfer the content of the training programs at work.
 As facilitating contexts for this scenario, it turned out that it was important that the training programme made use of active learning methods and was set up in such a way that it featured identical recognizable elements of the working environment.
 Interestingly, the participants to whom this applied were not given any compensations in terms of workload to make sure that they had time to follow the training.

 3.1.3.
-Process tracing
+Process-tracing